pandaboi1/OoPL/README.md

 # TypeScript Presentation Part-2
-by Edwin Serna and Yusuf Oraby
+### by Edwin Serna and Yusuf Oraby
+This is a project to allows the user to use an interactive website to create and delete task they with to complete.<br>
+This was created using HTML, CSS, TypeScript and JavaScript.<br>
+**Objective** of this project was to demonstrate the use of **TypeScript** and how it can be used in a program

 <img src="https://miro.medium.com/v2/resize:fit:1358/1*moJeTvW97yShLB7URRj5Kg.png" alt="TypeScript Logo" width="500px"></img>
 ## Table of Contents
 - [Setup](#setup)